Ceridwen55/Obstacle_Robot/README.md

 ## 💡 Inspiration

-A mix of old-school analog robotics and low-level microcontroller programming.
+A mix of old-school analog robotics and low-level microcontroller programming ( honestly, it's Wall-E, really ).
 It’s a nice weekend project to brush up on embedded C, register-level config, and real-time logic.
+By the way, this is one of the first complex project that I'm just working on for my porto.

 ---